 We aim to provide a happy atmosphere in which staff and parents work together for the welfare of the children, and where pupils adopt good standards of behaviour and values to develop a sense of self-discipline and an acceptance of responsibility for their actions.
-Our approach to behaviour is outlined with the idea of Unconditional Positive Regard.
-Staff use this approach to ensure that children 'grow' at Willowbrook Mead Primary Academy.
-This is evident in language used by staff to support behaviour at all levels.

-We encourage children to be polite, respectful, well mannered, helpful and to become good citizens who will contribute positively and this role-modelled by staff.
+We encourage children to be polite, respectful, well mannered, helpful and to become good citizens who will contribute positively and this is role-modelled by staff.
 The principle that underpins our approach to school behaviour is that no-one has the right to prevent another child from learning or a teacher from teaching.
 We aim to give all our children a shared sense of pride in attending Willowbrook Mead Primary Academy and to feel that it is a place where they are safe to learn without disruption or distraction.